swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 The possible values in the YellowCube column are:

-- *Order not sent to YellowCube*: Order has not been sent to YellowCube at all.
+- *-*: Order has not been sent to YellowCube at all.
 This could mean that this specific order shouldn't be processed by YellowCube (sent to a shipping zone that is not handled by YellowCube) or that there are still conditions to be met to do so (usually awaiting payment).
-- *Waiting YellowCube response*: Order has been sent to YellowCube but it hasn't been processed on their side yet.
+- *Submitted*: Order has been sent to YellowCube but it hasn't been processed on their side yet.
-- *Order sent by YellowCube*: Order was dispatched from the YellowCube facility and the product is on its way to the customer.
+- *Confirmed*: Order was dispatched from the YellowCube facility and the product is on its way to the customer.
 Tracking code is provided in the logs if applicable.
-- *Invalid order*: A problem occured wile trying to process the order on the YellowCube side.
+- *Error*: A problem occured wile trying to process the order on the YellowCube side.
 Check the logs on the order edit page for more info.

 Detailed information about YellowCube communication about the order is available at the bottom of the order edit page.